-NM Areas Reviewed Findings Recommendations There was a senior-level committee responsible for key QSV functions that met at least quarterly and was chaired or co-chaired by the Facility Director.
-The committee routinely reviewed aggregated data.
+NM Areas Reviewed Findings Recommendations

+There was a senior-level committee

+responsible for key QSV functions that met

+at least quarterly and was chaired or

+co-chaired by the Facility Director.

+The committee routinely reviewed

+aggregated data.

 NM Areas Reviewed (continued) Findings Recommendations X Credentialing and privileging processes met selected requirements: Facility policy/by-laws specified a frequency for clinical managers to review practitioners' Ongoing Professional Practice Evaluation data.
 Facility clinical managers reviewed Ongoing Professional Practice Evaluation data at the frequency specified in the policy/by-laws.
 The facility set triggers for when a Focused Professional Practice Evaluation for cause would be indicated.
-Six profiles did not contain evidence that clinical managers reviewed Ongoing Professional Practice Evaluation data every 6 months.
+None of the profiles contained evidence that clinical managers reviewed Ongoing Professional Practice Evaluation data every 6 months.
 We recommended that facility clinical managers review Ongoing Professional Practice Evaluation data every 6 months and that facility managers monitor compliance.
 Protected peer reviews met selected requirements: Peer reviewers documented their use of important aspects of care in their review, such as appropriate and timely ordering of diagnostic tests, timely treatment, and appropriate documentation.
 When the Peer Review Committee recommended individual improvement actions, clinical managers implemented the actions.
 X Utilization management met selected requirements: The facility completed at least 75 percent of all required inpatient reviews.
 Physician Utilization Management Advisors documented their decisions in the National Utilization Management Integration database.
 An interdisciplinary group reviewed utilization management data.
-For 149 of the 525 cases (28 percent) referred to Physician Utilization Management Advisors December 1, 2016-January 30, 2017, there was no evidence that advisors documented their decisions in the National Utilization Management Integration database.
-This resulted in less data for the facility to use to set benchmarks; identify trends, actions, and opportunities to improve efficiency; and monitor outcomes.
-2. We recommended that Physician Utilization Management Advisors consistently document their decisions in the National Utilization Management Integration database and that facility managers monitor compliance.
+For the timeframe December 15, 2015-October 18, 2016, an interdisciplinary group did not review utilization management data in order to identify appropriate benchmarks, trends, actions, outcomes, and opportunities for improving efficiency.
+2. We recommended that facility clinical managers ensure an interdisciplinary group reviews utilization management data and that facility managers monitor compliance.

 NM Areas Reviewed (continued) Findings Recommendations

 Patient safety met selected requirements:

 The Patient Safety Manager entered all

 reported patient incidents into the

 WEBSPOT database.

 The facility completed the required

 minimum of eight root cause analyses.

 The facility provided feedback about the

 root cause analysis findings to the

 individual or department who reported the

 incident.

-At the completion of FY 2016, the Patient
+At the completion of FY 2016, the Patient Cofety Management and Provided an approach

 Safety Manager submitted an annual

 patient safety report to facility leaders.

 Overall, if QSV reviews identified significant

-issues, the facility took actions and

-evaluated them for effectiveness.
+issues, the facility took actions and evaluated them for effectiveness.

 Overall, senior managers actively

 participated in QSV activities.